wp-plugins/gravity-forms-toolbar/readme.txt

 2. Gravity Forms Toolbar in action - primary level (running with WordPress 3.3+ here)
 3. Gravity Forms Toolbar in action - a secondary level (running with WordPress 3.3+ here)
 4. Gravity Forms Toolbar in action - a third level, for the official (and some third-party) Add-Ons (running with WordPress 3.3+ here)
+5. Gravity Forms Toolbar - Notification of new entries on top-level (running with WordPress 3.3+ here)
+6. Gravity Forms Toolbar - Little admin settings page (running with WordPress 3.3+ here)

 == Changelog ==

+= 1.2 =
+* Extended plugin functionality a lot, making it even more useful! - Thanx to new plugin co-author Milan Petrovic of Dev4Press!
+ * NEW: Admin settings page to optinally remove "Support/Docs/FAQ" and/or "Active Extensions" sections from menu (settings under "General Settings")
+ * NEW: Admin settings allow also to dynamically add existing "Forms" (link to their edit pages) and "Entries" of these forms
+ * NEW: Visual notification of new entries in the toolbar (top level) and on "Entries" sub-level (if dynamic entries are activated)
+* CODE: Improved conditional check for Dutch language plugin (only display link if plugin is not activated)
+* UPDATE: Extended and improved readme.txt file
+* UPDATE: Updated German translations and also the .pot file for all translators!

 = 1.1 =
 * Extended the third-party plugin support even more: